liveayushverma-ui/Linux-monitoring-automation/README.md

 ---

-## Author
+## 👨‍💻 Author

-Created as a hands-on DevOps and Linux administration project.
+Ayush Verma

+RHCSA Certified System Administrator and Aspiring DevOps Engineer with hands-on experience in Linux administration, AWS cloud services, Docker containerization, CI/CD automation, Infrastructure as Code, and monitoring solutions.

+This project demonstrates practical implementation of Prometheus, Grafana, and Node Exporter for real-time infrastructure monitoring and observability in a Linux environment.

 | Monitoring Server          |